 What is the difference between golf ball piece counts?

-Modern golf balls range from two- to six-piece constructions.
-Two-piece constructions feature a core layer and an outer cover, while multi-layer golf balls feature a series of core/mantle layers and an outer cover.
-Deciding which golf ball construction is best for your game depends on your skill level, swing speed, and desired performance.
+Modern golf balls range from two to six piece constructions.
+Two piece constructions feature a core layer and an outer cover.
+However, multi-layer golf balls feature a series of core/mantle layers and an outer cover.
+Therefore, deciding which golf ball construction is best for your game depends on your skill level, swing speed, and desired performance.

 Which golf balls are best for beginners?

-Two-piece golf balls are often recommended for novice or high-handicap golfers.
-The larger core construction maximizes distance while minimizing spin, resulting in longer shots with greater accuracy.
+Two piece golf balls are often recommended for novice or high handicap golfers.
+The larger core construction maximizes distance while minimizing spin.
+This results in longer shots with greater accuracy.
 A thicker cover construction is also more durable, which can be an important factor if the golfer hits a wayward shot.
-They are ideal for golfers with lower swing speeds because of the added distance, penetrating trajectory and reduced sidespin they deliver.
+Therefore, these balls are ideal for golfers with lower swing speeds because of the added distance, penetrating trajectory and reduced side spin they deliver.

 Which golf balls are best for more experienced golfers?